Our Values

 Ari Okun

-Owner — ISA Certified Arborist — Tree Lover
+Owner — Certified Arborist — Tree Lover

 I am not your stereotypical “tree guy”.
 My approach to tree care is eco-centric — rooted in a modern understanding of tree biomechanics, tree biology, the soil microbiome, and a tree’s interconnection with its ecosystem.
+I bring a strong work ethic, honesty, and a collaborative spirit to every project, working closely with clients to ensure the results truly meet their needs.

 Having grown up exploring the woods of Western Massachusetts, I have always found inspiration, comfort, and healing amongst the company of trees.
 Hand in hand with my love for the forest is a desire to work wholeheartedly to preserve trees and the health of the natural ecosystem.